YunDerDoVa/projet_13/table/README.md

 # Table

 This package contain the tables of Digital Art.
-You can find :
+You can find:
     - The TablePost Model
     - The TableLike Model
     - The TableComment Model

-## Views
+# Views
 - post
 - publish
 - edit
-- like_post (ajax.py)
+- like_post(ajax.py)
-- dislike_post (ajax.py)
+- dislike_post(ajax.py)
-- download_script (downloader.py)
+- download_script(downloader.py)

-## Urls
+# Urls
 - post
 - publish
 - edit